Mary Losch, Ph.D.

 Rod Muilenburg, B.L.S.

-Rod graduated with a B.L.S. from UNI in 2000.
-As Associate Field Supervisor, he assists with the coordination and supervision of the day-to-day activities in the telephone interviewing lab.
+Rod Muilenburg is the Field Supervisor at the CSBR.
+He graduated from UNI with a B.L.S in 2000 and joined the CSBR as a staff member in 2001.
+Rod coordinates and supervises the day-to-day activities in the telephone interviewing lab.
 He oversees WinCATI operations and programs questionnaires in Ci3.
-Rod is also the Project Coordinator for the Iowa Barriers to Prenatal Care Project and the Iowa Gambling Treatment Outcomes Study and coordinates logistics for projects involving large self-administered mailback modes.
+Rod is also the Project Coordinator for the Iowa Barriers to Prenatal Care Project and the Iowa Gambling Treatment Outcomes Study and coordinates logistics for projects involving large self-administered mailback surveys.

 Thomas M. Turner, B.A.